 When you pass away, your assets will be categorized as either probate or non-probate.
 This will decide how and when your assets are distributed to your beneficiaries, so it’s helpful to learn which category your belongings will go into.
-You should get an idea of the difference between probate and non-probate assets and then talk to a Minneapolis estate planning lawyer if you have any questions.
+You should get an idea of the difference between probate and non-probate assets and then talk to a seasoned attorney in estate administration if you have any questions.

 What Are Probate Assets?

 Any property you have that is considered a probate asset will go through probate court before being distributed to your beneficiaries.
 This can take extra time, which means your beneficiaries may have to wait for a few months before getting access to any probate assets you leave them.

 In general, probate assets are any items that you owned by yourself during your life.
 These include:

 - Real estate that was solely in your name, not jointly held with anyone else